ojaha065/simplePHPLoginSystem/README.md

 * Navigate to **/install/createAdmin.php**.
 That will create a new account with admin rights using username ````admin```` and a  randomly generated password.
 (If you followed my SQL-sample above and set UNIQUE constraint to the username field, then the account won't be created if it already exists.
 You won't get error message) After you have created the admin account, you must remove (or rename) the /install folder.
 Finally, log into to the newly created account and change the password using the account management page.

 **OR**
 * If createAdmin.php does not work for some reason, you can also temporarily change ````$newAccountAccessLevel```` in **config/config.php** to "admin" and then create a new account using the normal registration form.
-You need to remove (or rename the /install folder to be able to access the login page.
+You need to remove the /install folder to be able to access the login page.
 Remember to change the value back to "user" afterwards.

 **IMPORTANT!**
 I remind you again that you **MUST** delete the /install folder before using this in live production environment. **Otherwise anyone can see your database credentials!**